-We may allocate the net proceeds from this offering in ways with which you may not agree.
+We may allocate the net proceeds from offerings in ways with which you may not agree.

-We will have significant flexibility in investing the net proceeds of this offering and may use the net proceeds from this offering in ways with which you may not agree or for purposes other than those contemplated at the time of the offering.
+We will have significant flexibility in investing the net proceeds of offerings pursuant to this prospectus and may use the net proceeds in ways with which you may not agree or for purposes other than those contemplated at the time of such offering.